“Cursed are we who inherit the blood of Caine.”

 “Last Sunday.
 At St. Patrick’s.”

 GM: “Then it has been nearly a week since you unburdened your soul.
-You have doubtlessly committed a bevy of sins you would have previously considered unthinkable.
-If you wish to take confession now, I will do so in your regular confessor’s place.”
+You have doubtlessly committed a bevy of sins you would have once found unthinkable.
+If you wish to take confession, I will do so in your regular confessor’s place.”

 Caroline: “My last confession?
 Has my fate been decided then?”